grafana/walqueue/README.md

 ### actors

-Underlying each of these major parts is an actor framework.
-The actor framework provides an work loop in the form of the func `DoWork`, each part is single threaded and only exposes a a handful of functions for sending and receiving data.
+Underlying each of these major parts is a work loop in the form of the func `DoWork` or `Run`, each part is single threaded and only exposes a handful of functions for sending and receiving data.
 Telemetry, configuration and other types of data are passed in via the work loop and handled one at a time.
 There are some allowances for setting atomic variables for specific scenarios.
-In the case of network retries it is necessary to break out of the tight loop.

 This means that the parts are inherently context free and single threaded which greatly simplifies the design.
 Communication is handled via [mailboxes] that are backed by channels underneath.
 By default these are asynchronous calls to an unbounded queue.
 Where that differs will be noted.